sfikas/rusteval/README.md

 ### Average Precision

 Average precision is defined as the weighted average of 'Precisions at k' for all possible values of k.
-The weight is defined as rel(k), where
+The weight depends on k and equals to one if the k-th retrieved instance is a match.
+Otherwise it equals to zero.

 For more details, see
 ```